Iain Livingstone: Police career

-On February 23, 2023 he announced his retirement from Police Scotland and is due to leave post in the summer of 2023.
+He retired from Police Scotland on 10 August 2023.

+In November 2023 Sir Iain took on the role of Officer in Overall Command of Kenova, a series of historical investigations and reviews in relation to the Troubles in Northern Ireland after his predecessor, Jon Boutcher was made Chief Constable of the PSNI.

+In August 2024, following the publication of the Operation Kenova interim report, Sir Iain wrote to Secretary of State for Northern Ireland Hilary Benn to raise concerns after previously undisclosed material was made available by MI5.

 Controversies

 He was suspended and demoted in 2003 after an allegation of sexual misconduct after an event at Tulliallan Policing College three years earlier, but was cleared following an internal misconduct hearing and later reinstated to his previous role as Superintendent (the youngest officer of that rank in Scotland at the time) following an appeal.

 Livingstone admitting he had acted inappropriately by falling asleep in the woman's room, although he was cleared of any sexual misconduct.
 He told the BBC earlier that he had too much to drink at a social event at the college, and had fallen asleep "in the wrong place", adding: "That was wrong, I shouldn't have done that".

 Former Tayside Police assistant chief constable Angela Wilson, commenting on Livingstone being cleared of sexual assault allegations, said that "[Livingstone was] not fit to lead".
 Constable Calum Steele, Scotland's police union boss, was found guilty of posting "inappropriate and offensive" online comments about Wilson following her comments on Livingstone.